 There’s nothing quite like the experience of going to a drive-in theatre — warm summer nights, double features, and everyone watching from the comfort of their own car.
-While unfortunately there isn’t a drive-in theatre open in Toronto anymore, if you venture out a little further there are some hidden gems scattered across the province.
-18 of Canada’s 43 remaining drive-in movie theatres are in Ontario!
+While unfortunately there are no longer any drive-in theatres open in Toronto, if you venture out a little further there are some hidden gems scattered across the province.
+16 of Canada’s remaining drive-in movie theatres are in Ontario!

 This summer, catching a movie outdoors is at the top of our bucket list — whether it’s in a city park at the Toronto Outdoor Picture Show, or a little further away at one of these Ontario theatres.

-Find somewhere close to you and cruise on over to enjoy a film under the stars.
-Here are a few of our favourites.
+Find somewhere close to you (or take a road trip!) and cruise on over to enjoy a film under the stars.

 Starlite Drive-In

 The Starlite Drive-In in Grand Bend opened in 1955, and is one of Canada’s oldest operating drive-in theatres.
 It has two screens and can hold about 250 cars.
-Elemental and The Flash are now playing.
-See what else is coming!
-Tickets are $12.50 for an adult double feature.
+Tickets are $12.50 for an adult double feature—a bunch of new releases are playing now!

 36752 Crediton Rd, Grand Bend